michaelfswann/hangboard-timer/readme.md

 At present timer is fully functioning.
 Users can log in with Auth0 and see stored max hang data as a graph.

-Still to do:
+### Still to do:

--Add sound
+- Add sound
--Refine styling
+- Refine styling
--Deploy
+- Deploy

 <img src="https://i.ibb.co/5GwLQ1d/20210128-164954.jpg" width="200" height="200" />